Brazil protesters in Rio clashes over dancer's death

 A man was shot dead during the violence on Tuesday night in the Pavao-Pavaozinho neighbourhood.

 Demonstrators from the favela set barricades of tyres alight, leading to the closure of streets in the nearby tourist area of Copacabana.

-The violence comes weeks before Brazil hosts the football World Cup.'Smoke everywhere'
+The violence comes weeks before Brazil hosts the football World Cup.

 The unrest started after the discovery in Pavao-Pavaozinho of the body of Douglas Rafael da Silva Pereira, a 26-year-old professional dancer.

 Angry residents marched to a local police station accusing the officers of beating Mr Pereira to death.